George III is much remembered for his illness and his son taking over as Regent, but what was his illness and how did it affect him?

 1804 saw the return of the unidentified illness, and by 1810 the King was blind with cataracts, also suffering with rheumatism.
 This came following the death of his youngest daughter, Princess Amelia.
 The King agreed to the Regency Act, and though he recovered somewhat the following year, he became permanently incapacitated.

-During the Regency, The Prince of Wales left much governance to his father’s ministers, not interested in Monarchical business.
-An anti-French alliance was created in 1814, which included Russia, Prussia, Austria, Britain and several smaller countries; this coalition defeated Napoleon.
-The same year saw The Prince sign a treaty to end the war with the United States, and The Duke of Wellington defeated Napoleon at the Battle of Waterloo in 1815.
+During the Regency, the Prince of Wales left much governance to his father’s ministers, not interested in Monarchical business.
+An anti-French alliance was created in 1814, which included Russia, Prussia, Austria, Britain and several smaller countries; it was this coalition that defeated Napoleon.
+The same year saw the Prince Regent sign a treaty to end the war with the United States, and The Duke of Wellington defeated Napoleon at the Battle of Waterloo in 1815.

-This period of George’s illness saw the creation of the Regency style of architecture.
-John Nash was its creator and the Brighton Pavilion was constructed under his son’s supervision – arguably the King’s illness paved way for one of the most recognisable architecture forms in British history.
+This period of George’s illness saw the creation of a particular style of architecture, known as Regency style.
+John Nash was its creator and the Brighton Pavilion was constructed under his son’s supervision – arguably the King’s illness paved way for one of the most recognisable architectural forms in British history.

-George, Prince of Wales, was extravagant in his lifestyle (as can be seen by th Pavillion), quite a contrast to his father’s frugal way of life.
+George, the Prince of Wales, was extravagant in his lifestyle (as can be seen by the Pavilion), quite a contrast to his father’s frugal way of life.
 This earned his son an unpopular reputation with the British population, though the King couldn’t intervene or chastise his son due to his incapacitation.